Carniverous19/helium-DIY-middleman/README.md

 ### Configuration files for gateways
 Each physical gateway should have a unique `gateway_ID`.
 These don't have to match with any virtual gateway.
 See limitations mentioned above for why you may want to match a virtual gateway MAC address.
 The `serv_port_up` and `serv_port_down` of each gateway should match the port you set with the `-p` or `--port` arguement when starting `gateways2miners.py`.

-### Example Setup
-This guide assumes you have a single DIY hotspot running the semtech packet fowarding software per Helium Inc's [Build a Hotspot](https://developer.helium.com/hotspot/developer-setup) guide.
-And also that you have a Miner running per Helium Inc's [Run Your Own Miner](https://developer.helium.com/blockchain/run-your-own-miner) guide.
-Lets assume the miner is at IP address 18.218.135.176 and that you already verified the miner and gateway are communicating.

-Also assume this software is running on an independent computer, either an additional raspberry pi or your laptop, etc.  Assume the computer running this `gateways2miners.py` code has IP address 192.168.1.100.

-To start using this software perform the following:
-- Go a command line on the gateway and copy the file `packet_forwarder/lora_pkt_fwd/global_conf.json` to `global_conf.json.old` to keep as a backup.
-- Find the line `"server_address": "18.218.135.176"` in the  `global_conf.json` file and change it to `"server_address": "192.168.0.100"`.
-    Now your gateway is pointing to this middleman software instead of directly to your miner.
-- Also in `global_conf.json` (or possibly in `local_conf.json` if it exists) find the line `gateway_ID` and record the value. (example:`"gateway_ID": "AA555A0000001234"`)
-- Go the computer where you want to run the middleman software and create a folder in your home directory called `gateways` and change directory into the newly created folder:

-    cd ~
-    mkdir gateways
-    cd gateways

-- you can either copy the original `global_conf.json.old` file from the gateway and put it in this directory (deleting .old from the filename). or create a new config file and add the required lines:

-    nano gateway1.json

-The contents of `gateway1.json` should match whats shown below.
-Note you need to change gateway_ID and server_address to match your original config files form the gateway:

-    {
-      "gateway_conf": {
-        "gateway_ID": "AA555A0000001234",   /*This should match the gateway_ID you recorded*/
-        "server_address": "18.218.135.176", /*This should match the IP of your miner*/ "serv_port_up": 1680,
-        "serv_port_down": 1680
-      }
-    }

 ## How It Works